A Machine Learning Approach Based on Range Corrected Deep Potential Model for Efficient Vibrational Frequency Computation: Method

+We usually have one vibration we care most about to be treated with perturbation theory, like C=O stretch in formic acid, and mark the vibrational quantities corresponding to the vibration with subscripts ``s''.
+The potential energy as a function of the mode $\boldsymbol{\xi}_\mathrm{s}$ is

-$Q_\mathrm{s}$ is the normal-mode coordinate and $E_\mathrm{BO}$ indicates the Born-Oppenheimer potential energy determined by an \latin{ab initio} method.
-The one-dimension vibration Schr\"odinger equation is solved with DVR\cite{DVR} and PODVR.
-Then an isolated chromophore is chosen as the reference states.
-Next, we embed the vibrational degrees of freedom into the sample frames of molecular dynamics (MD) trajectory, where the dynamic chemical environment is added.
+$Q_\mathrm{s}$ is the vibrational coordinate of ``s'', and $E_\mathrm{BO}$ indicates the Born-Oppenheimer potential energy determined by an \latin{ab initio} method.
+The one-dimension vibration Schr\"odinger equation is solved with DVR\cite{DVR} and PODVR\cite{PODVR1992}.
+As a result, we choose an isolated chromophore as the reference states.
+Next, we ``embed'' the vibrational degrees of freedom into the sample frames of molecular dynamics (MD) trajectory, where the dynamic chemical environment is added.
+More details about ``embed'' are in our previous work\cite{Cong2022}.
 Then instantaneous vibrational frequencies are obtained by Rayleigh-Schr\"odinger Perturbation Theory (RSPT).
-The perturbation can be written as follows
+The perturbation potential $\hat{V}^{\prime}$ is